 93. To detox from social media.
 Absolutely healing for me.
 There’s no need to constantly be connected.
 Sometimes unplugging can be all we need.

-94. To create memorable moments.
-Because that’s all there is to life right?
-In the end, your moments and memories turn out to be much more valuable than stuff.
+94. To create memorable moments, because that’s all there is to life right?
+Eventually your moments and memories turn out to be much more valuable than stuff.

 96. To breaks old habits and create new, improved ones.

 97. To improve communication skills, become more socially confident and open to contact with other’s who seem not much like you at first sight.

 98. Because the ‘Do one thing every day that scares you’-challenge is easier to complete when traveling.